 A video comes to an end, but webinar promotion doesn’t

+What do you regard about our webinar best practices?
 We’ve answered the most common questions and talked about practices to take into account when planning webinar promotion.
 There’s something else that can’t be forgotten if you want to make a good impression, which is remembering to send a message after the webinar.

 Write a thank-you email to show appreciation to your audience for their participation.
 Consider providing them with something extra, like highlights from the presentation.
 If you would like to demonstrate your expert knowledge, you could consider making an on-demand section where you gather your previous videos.
 LiveWebinar enables you to record them in HD quality for your audience’s comfort.
 Also, with the option of evergreen webinars, saving a live video has never been easier.